Erandelax/fonline-roleplay-server/_posts/2019-02-01-key-concepts.md

 And yeah.
 It makes no sense to bring a knife for firefight unless you are really close to the enemy.
 But - I want to add a full variety of melee fight abilities, including disarming and stunning, so melees would not be so useless after all.

+## Damage types, evasion and armoring

+For now I'm stuck with slicing, crushing, thermal, mental, radiation and biochemical damage types.
+Slicing stands for all kinds of knifes, teeth and high penetration ammo.
+Crushing - blunt melee weapons, low penetration/high caliber rounds.
+Thermal comes from fire, electricity, laser and plasma damage.
+Radiation - specific laser/plasma weapons and environment radiation sources.
+Biochemical - ilnesses, some injuries, poisons and neurotoxins.
+Mental damage affects only mental health and is recieved every time you or your teammates are hit as well as just comes randomly in time during any fight.

+Each weapon might have more than one damage type as well as each armor might give you protection against more than one of those.

+All damage below the damage threshold is applied only to your armor HP (after being divided damage resistance).
+When your armor item breaks damage threshold drops to zero and you are left just with your natural damage resistances.
+If incoming damage is higher than armor damage threshold, part of it will be applied to your character health (again, after being divided by your + armor damage resistance).

+You can completely block incoming damage from melee attacks with "melee block" ability (given that u manage to activate it in time to interupt the attack).
+Given enough skills your character might evade melee attacks on itself.

+Ranged attack can not be evaded or blocked that way.
+With non-targeting combat it is much harder to actually hit someone at range (projectile has to cross you character to be considered a hit).
+Use cover, shoot around the corners and wear armor.

+In general, I want to achieve "rock-paper-scissors" state when melee attackers are most effective against ranged shooters (of course not in clear sight), ranged shooters - agains close range shooters and close range shooters - against melees.

+## Carrying objects around

+I demand to split "maximum weight limit" into actual hand carrying and whole gear hauling limits.
+First one affects how much weight you can carry in your hand slots, second - how much things you can carry in your inventory and equipment (armor) slot.
+Carrying is mostly affected by strength, hauling - endurance.

 ## Weather

 Global weather.
 As minimum, the whole map will have 3-4 storms moving around on themselves and dropping rains of varying severity at neighboring locations.